egarren/COVID_ML/README.md

 ## Instructions
 1. Download `deID.clem.csv` and `deID.analysis.R` files
-2. Run script in Rstudio.
+2. Run `deID.analysis.R` in Rstudio.
 This script will generate the figures presented in our manuscript.

 ## System requirements and software
 R	The Comprehensive R Archive Network	v3.6.1\